ADVANCING THE MANAGEMENT OF COW’S MILK PROTEIN ALLERGY

 HMO guide the maturation of the immune system, leading to a more balanced Th1/Th2 response

-Reduction in upper and lower respiratory tract infections6,7,13
+Infants fed formula with 2’FL and LNnT† had fewer upper and lower respiratory tract infections6,7,13

 Eczema, diarrhoea, inconsolable crying

-WHAT WOULD BE YOUR MOST IMPORTANT GOAL FOR Edward?
+WHAT WOULD BE YOUR MOST IMPORTANT GOAL FOR EDWARD

 However, not all extensively hydrolysed formulas are the same.
 Althéra® HMO has the smallest peptide size (only 1% peptides above 1200 Daltons), resulting in a lower risk of allergic reactions.5

-Conversely, another extensively hydrolysed formula with 10% peptides above 1200 Daltons did not achieve adequate allergy symptom control in >50% of infants, requiring amino acid formula reintroduction.5,40
+In an observational trial, an extensively hydrolysed formula with 10% peptides above 1200 Daltons did not achieve adequate allergy symptom control in >50% of infants, requiring amino acid formula reintroduction.5,40

 FREQUENTLY ASKED QUESTIONS